If you think your feline companion may have a tapeworm infection, don’t panic—cat tapeworm treatment is available.

 If you notice one or more of the above symptoms, contact your veterinarian right away.

-Once your veterinarian diagnoses your cat with tapeworms, they will prescribe either an injection or oral medication.
+Once your veterinarian diagnoses your pet with tapeworms, they will prescribe tapeworm medicine for cats, typically an oral medication.

 After administering the deworming medication, the worms dissolve in the intestines.
 Because they dissolve, they aren’t usually visible in the cat’s feces.